 At the risk of sounding redundant, WWE could have kept Randy.
 Randy loved Vince McMahon and didn’t want to leave.
 But the reason he left, the straw that broke the camel’s back was the fact that his match with Steamboat ruined his life because he could never top it.

 When you have a perfectionist, it’s a psychological problem because nobody is perfect.
-In order to have a match as good as the one with Steamboat, you would need an opponent as good as Steamboat and there just was not any.
+To have a match as good as the one with Steamboat, you would need an opponent as good as Steamboat, and there just was not any.
 Half the reason that match was so great was that Steamboat was so great.
 But when they relegated Randy to the announcer’s booth, he witnessed the emergence of Shawn Michaels leaving the tag team division and becoming a great star on his own.
 He would say, “That’s the guy I can finish my career with!”
 He wanted the last part of his career to have a match greater than the one with Steamboat and then go out on top.

-When you consider that everybody else is more concerned about getting their hand raised, like with the Montreal Screwjob, here was a guy that lost to Steamboat and wanted to lose to Shawn Michaels to pass the torch and they said, “You’re too old to do that.”
+When you consider that everybody else is more concerned about getting their hand raised, like with the Montreal Screwjob, here was a guy that lost to Steamboat and wanted to lose to Shawn Michaels to pass the torch, and they said, “You’re too old to do that.”
 His answer was, “Well, I think I’ll get a second opinion on that!”
 That’s when he went to WCW.

 Sometimes egos get in the way of great matches because, “I want to get my hand raised,” or, “Well, I did most of the selling!”
-Everybody is squabbling instead of worrying about having a good match and that is all my brother was concerned about.
+Everybody is squabbling instead of worrying about having a good match, and that is all my brother was concerned about.
 He didn’t mind losing.
 Not to Steamboat and not to Michaels.
-He was going to pass the baton, unlike the Montreal Screwjob which was based on selfishness.
+He was going to pass the baton, unlike the Montreal Screwjob, which was based on selfishness.

 Randy’s feelings on Lex Luger and his relationship with Elizabeth